 Project: NBS03, NBS08, NBS09, NBS10

-NOTE 1: Also called “primary screening test”; NOTE 2: See laboratory screening algorithm, screening test, and second-tier screen.
+NOTE 1: Also called “primary screening test”; NOTE 2: See laboratory screening algorithm, screening test, second-tier screen, and third-tier screen.

 follow-up

-(for newborn screening) actions taken to ensure that a newborn whose specimen is unacceptable or whose screening result warrants additional action receives evaluation and/or intervention
+(for newborn screening) actions taken to ensure that a newborn whose specimen is unacceptable or whose screening result warrants additional action receives appropriate repeat screening, diagnostic testing, clinical evaluation, and/or intervention

 Project: NBS05, NBS02, NBS09, NBS03, NBS10